How Not to Succeed

 * Believe that your art sells itself, not the gallery or dealer who's selling it for you.

-* Talk about attorneys, suing people, your legal rights as an artist, what happens if someone crosses you, that you don't want anyone reproducing images of your art, that you don't want anyone photographing your art, that you keep track of everyone who you send images of your art, and so on.
-In short, be as threatening and unpleasant to deal with as possible.
+* Talk about attorneys, suing people, your legal rights as an artist, what happens if someone crosses you, that you don't want anyone reproducing images of your art, that you don't want anyone photographing your art, that you keep track of everyone who you send images of your art to, and so on.
+In short, be as threatening and difficult to deal with as possible.

-* Try to figure out as fast as you can whether the person you're talking to is worth talking to.
-If you decide they're not worth talking to, either turn around and leave immediately or start talking to someone else.
+* If you're in person, try to figure out as fast as you can whether the person you're talking to is worth talking to.
+If you decide they're not worth talking to, either suddenly walk away or start talking to someone else.
+If this happens online, stop replying to their messages or emails without ever giving a reason.

 * Ignore any suggestions anyone makes about any aspect of how you present yourself or your art.